 Walking is the best, it improves every aspect of your life – health, happiness, and curiosity.
 It’s simple to do and ideal for anyone who loves to be outside.
 You can do it alone or in a group and, especially in Bristol, there’s always something new to see.

 Bristol Walk Fest, the UK’s largest celebration of urban walking, takes place from 1 – 31 May 2018.
-See what’s happening and when on our events page.
+See what’s happening and when on our events calendar page.